VIRGINIA (“GINGER”) KATZ

 - Developed the Courage to Speak Drug Prevention Curriculum for High Schools.
 Twelve lesson curriculum taught by health class teachers and includes Sunny’s Story.
 This program was developed by a team of experts in prevention.

-- Developed the Courage To Speak Drug Prevention Parenting Curriculum Courage to Speak - Courageous Parenting 101®: Launched in 2008, a free multi-session course implemented by Courage to Speak Foundation trained facilitators as a follow up to the Courage to Speak Presentation and or video.
-The program is rapidly growing and has been implemented in over 90 times in communities in 9 states.
-To date, over 125 instructors have been trained to teach this course in English and Spanish.
+- Developed the Courage to Speak Drug Prevention Parenting Curriculum Courage to Speak - Courageous Parenting 101®: Launched in 2008, a free multi-session course implemented by Courage to Speak Foundation trained facilitators as a follow up to the Courage to Speak Presentation and or video.
+The program is rapidly growing and has been implemented over 100 times in communities in 12 states.
+To date, over 132 instructors have been trained to teach this course in English and Spanish.
 This program was developed by a team of experts in prevention.
 Offered free to parents.

 - The Courage to Speak Empowering Youth to Be Drug Free Family Night 2005 –2016.
 Exciting event involving all aspect of the community.
 Parents, children community leaders, state and local officials, law enforcement, clergy, business men and women to engage the home, school and community and join together to make a stand to empower youth to be drug free.
 Featuring the work of the students who participate in The Courage to Speak Drug Prevention Curriculum (grades 4, 5, 6 and 7th).